The Laplace transform of the lognormal distribution: Introduction

+\item In 1991, Leipnik \cite{Leipnik1991} presented the following expression for the characteristic function: Let $X \sim \LN(0,\sigma^2)$, then, for $t>0$ and $0<k<1$, the characteristic function is given by

-It has been reported that expression (0.3), and the subsequent series for $\phi$ derived in \cite{Leipnik1991}, are unreliable in numerical computations (see \cite{Dufresne2008}, and \cite{Asmussen2016}).
+It has been reported that the right-hand side of \eqref{leipnik_int_expression}, and the subsequent series for $\varphi$ derived in \cite{Leipnik1991}, are unreliable in numerical computations (see \cite{Dufresne2008}, and \cite{Asmussen2016}).
 We claim that the result is incorrect.
-To see that the expression (0.3) is incorrect, observe that the integrand is entire and that one may take $k\in\mathbb{R}$.
-Thus, after shifting the contour of integration to the left of the origin (taking $k<0$), it is easy to see that the expression in (0.3) is $O(t^{|k|})$, as $t\to0$.
+To see that \eqref{leipnik_int_expression} is incorrect, observe that the integrand is entire and that one may take $k\in\r$.
+After shifting the contour of integration to the left of the origin (taking $k<0$), it is easy to see that the expression in \eqref{leipnik_int_expression} is $O(t^{|k|})$, as $t\to0$.
 Hence, the expression converges to $0$ as $t\to0$, violating the fact that the characteristic function must converge to $1$ as $t\to0$.

-Leipnik obtains expression (0.3) by first deriving a functional differential equation, and then solving it using a method due to de Bruijn.
+Leipnik obtains \eqref{leipnik_int_expression} by first deriving a functional differential equation, and then solving it using a method due to de Bruijn.
 In this method, the differential equation is transformed into a forward difference-differential equation and an ansatz solution is posed.
 It appears that Leipnik imposed an inconvenient condition on the ansatz; specifically, in equation (25) of \cite{Leipnik1991}, he imposed the condition $S(z-1)=-S(z)$ when he could have taken $S(z-1)=S(z)$.
-As a result, Leipnik searched for an anti-periodic solution for $S$ and ultimately obtained $S(z)=\sin{\pi z}$ rather than $S(z)=1$.
-The issue regarding divergence of series representations for the Laplace transform (or characteristic function) of the lognormal distribution is well known.
-It appears that there are no convergent series representations in the literature that are valid on the entire domain of analyticity, $\mathbb{C}\setminus(-\infty,0]$.
-Since there exists points for which $\varphi$ is not analytic, namely, any point in $(-\infty,0]$, the taylor series representation centered at any point will have finite radius of convergence.
-For example, the formal Taylor series of $\varphi$, centered at the origin, is given by
+As a result, Leipnik searched for an anti-periodic solution for $S$ and ultimately obtained $S(z)=\sin{\pi z}$ rather than $S(z)=1$. \end{itemize}

+In this paper, we explore the analytic continuation of the Laplace transform of the lognormal distribution and present new, efficient, series \emph{approximations} of $\phi$ that are valid on $\C\setminus(-\infty,0]$.
+In Sections \ref{section2} and \ref{section3}, we provide two (integral) expressions of the analytic continuation to $\C\setminus(-\infty,0]$, one of which takes the form of a Mellin-Barnes integral.
+As a corollary, we obtain an integral expression for the characteristic function $\varphi$ (this expression is stated by Dufresne in \cite{Dufresne2008} without proof).
+In the third section of this paper, we exploit the Mellin-Barnes integral expression and use knowledge of the gamma function to derive series approximations for $\phi$ that are valid for arguments in $\C\setminus(-\infty,0]$.